Existence and uniqueness of E-infinity structures on motivic K-theory spectra: Algebraic -theory

 By definition, this double complex of $D$-modules is $\widetilde{\caK}(B\vert A)\otimes_{B}D\cong\widetilde{\caK}(B\vert A)\otimes_{A}C$.
 This proves the first assertion by comparing the corresponding total complexes.
 The remaining claims follow easily. \end{proof}

 Next we recall the structure of the motivic cooperations of the algebraic $K$-theory spectrum $\KGL$.
-The algebras we shall consider are bigraded as follows: $\KU_0\cong\Z$ in bidegree $(0,0)$ and $\KU_*\cong\Z[\beta^{\pm 1}]$ with the Bott-element $\beta$ in bidegree $(2,1)$.
+The algebras we shall consider are bigraded as follows: $\KU_0\cong\Z$ in bidegree $(0,0)$ and $\KU_*\cong\Z[\beta^{\pm 1}]$ with the Bott element $\beta$ in bidegree $(2,1)$.
 With these conventions, there is a canonical bigraded map

 \begin{lemma} There are pushouts of bigraded algebras